kbao24/rc1023-code-solutions/es6-template-literals/es6-template-literals-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is the syntax for writing a template literal?
+  The syntax is `${variable} and write any strings within the backticks`
 - What is "string interpolation"?
+  String interpolation is when you substitute part of the string for values of variables or expressions.

 ## Notes